A Response to Project Unicorn’s State of the Sector Report

 At Resultant, a proud member of the Project Unicorn Steering Committee, we’re committed to working alongside our partners to confront these challenges head-on.
 We believe that through collaboration, innovation, and a steadfast commitment to equity, we can create a future where data interoperability empowers educators and unlocks the full potential of every learner.

-Learn more about our what we’re doing in K-12 education
+Learn more about what we’re doing in K-12 education

 Resources: